wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 1.3.02.15 =
+Improved security on the Quarantine directory to fix the 500 error on some servers.

 = 1.2.12.31 =
 Fixed count of Quarantined items and added htaccess security to the Uploads directory.